-The Corporation's only material contract is the Indenture, which is described under the headings "Description of Capital Structure - Senior Notes" and "Dividends".
+The Corporation's only material contracts are the 2018 Indenture and the 2020 Indenture which are described under the headings "Description of Capital Structure - Senior Unsecured Notes", "Description of Capital Structure - Second Lien Secured Notes" and "Dividends".

-In addition to the restrictions under the Indenture with respect to the Corporation's ability to make certain payments, as described under the heading "Dividends", the Indenture also contains restrictions on the Corporation's ability to incur additional indebtedness if the fixed charge coverage ratio determined on a pro forma basis for the most recently ended four fiscal quarter period for which internal financial statements are available is not at least 2.0:1.
-As is the case with restricted payments, there are a number of exceptions to this prohibition on the incurrence of additional indebtedness, including the incurrence of additional debt under the Credit Facilities up to the greater of \$375.0 million or 30% of the Corporation's consolidated tangible assets.
+In addition to the restrictions under the 2018 Indenture and the 2020 Indenture with respect to the Corporation's ability to make certain payments, as described under the heading "Dividends", the 2018 Indenture and the 2020 Indenture also contain restrictions on the Corporation's ability to incur additional indebtedness if the fixed charge coverage ratio determined on a pro forma basis for the most recently ended four fiscal quarter period for which internal financial statements are available is not at least 2.0:1.
+As is the case with restricted payments, there are a number of exceptions to this prohibition on the incurrence of additional indebtedness, including: (1) the incurrence of additional debt under the Credit Facilities up to the greater of \$375.0 million or 30% of the Corporation's consolidated tangible assets; and (2) the incurrence of additional debt up to the greater of US\$60.0 million or 4% of the Corporation's consolidated tangible assets.